 Review a loved one’s home environment, activities of daily living (ADLs), health status, medical and legal documents, and financial situation to ensure nothing is overlooked.

 Print a copy of this ADL Assessment Checklist for Elderly Living Alone

-Some seniors may be resistant to such an “intrusion” into their personal affairs, but getting a complete snapshot of their situation is vital for developing an appropriate plan of action.
-On the other hand, this first step is also useful in identifying the areas in which a loved one is still self-sufficient and able to retain their independence.
+Some seniors may be resistant to such an “intrusion” into their personal affairs, but getting a complete snapshot of their current situation is vital for developing an appropriate plan of care.
+On the other hand, this first step is also useful for identifying the areas in which a loved one is still self-sufficient and able to retain their independence.

 The next step revolves around two central questions:

 - What is lacking or being overlooked in your loved one’s current routine?

 - What objectives would you like to help them achieve?

 Based on the results of the care assessment you completed, make an ordered list of all shortcomings or concerns, placing the highest priorities at the top.
 Your loved one’s immediate health and quality of life are of utmost importance, so if they are losing weight or not complying with their medication regimen, these problems must be dealt with first.